Tanmoy-Sarkar/Tanmoy-Sarkar/README.md

 - 🌱 I’m currently learning django framework🤣
 - 👯 Next learning goal:Machine Learning
 - 🥅 2021 Goals: Learn new things and be more productive.
-- ⚡ I am a sports lover and a gamer.
+- ⚡ I am a sports lover,gamer and problem solver.

 ### Connect with me: